DASFAA25/Toward-Scientific-Integrity/README.md

 # Toward Scientific Integrity: Identifying and Mitigating the Impact of Article Retraction
 # Citation Classification and Implicit Dependencies Analysis

-This repository contains code and resources for analyzing citation dependencies in scientific literature.
-The primary focus is on identifying Concerning Citations (CCs) and Non-Concerning Citations (NCCs) using both traditional machine learning methods and advanced neural models like SciBERT.
+This repository contains code and resources for analyzing retractions.
+The primary focus is to identify early sign of retractions.

 ## Table of Contents